 Best Podcast for Understanding The Economy

-Planet Money, produced by National Public Radio, describes itself as the podcast version of sitting down at a bar and discussing the economy in an enjoyable manner.
-The dialogue is interesting, concise, easy to understand, and often surprising.
+Planet Money, produced by National Public Radio, describes itself as the podcast version of sitting down at a bar and enjoyably discussing the economy.
+The dialogue is engaging, concise, easy to understand, and often surprising.
 Most episodes are under 20 minutes and focus on different stories that help to explain how economic concepts impact your everyday life.

 The Indicator is made and produced by the same people as Planet Money, but it’s focused more on the indicators that signal weakness or strength in the economy and what that means for you.
-Set up in a similar manner, with even shorter episodes than Planet Money (10 minutes or under), you can listen to these two podcasts together to get a fuller picture of how the economy functions.
+Set up similarly, with even shorter episodes than Planet Money (10 minutes or under), you can listen to these two podcasts together to get a fuller picture of how the economy functions.

 From The Website: “The economy explained.
 Imagine you could call up a friend and say, ‘Meet me at the bar and tell me what’s going on with the economy.’
 Now imagine that’s actually a fun evening.”

-Why We Like It: Planet Money and The Indicator are fun listening.
-Their podcasts focus on quirky, often humorous stories you probably haven’t heard that illustrate the consequences (intended and not) of government policies, individuals’ actions and the economic principles that guide their actions.
+Why We Like It: Planet Money and The Indicator are fun listenings.
+Their podcasts focus on quirky, often humorous stories you probably haven’t heard that illustrate the consequences (intended and not) of government policies, individuals’ actions, and the economic principles guiding them.
 It’s a straightforward, surprising, engaging, and entertaining way to learn about what’s going on in the world.

 Best For Financial Inspiration

-Farnoosh realizes that paying off debt is more than just creating a budget and sticking to it, she understands that there are emotional and psychological barriers that make paying debt off very difficult.
-During her half-hour to forty-five-minute podcasts, she interviews people about their own journeys and highlights not only the good but also the bad experiences.
-On Fridays, she also does a segment called #AskFarnoosh so listeners can write in for her advice.
+Farnoosh realizes that paying off debt is more than just creating a budget and sticking to it; she understands that emotional and psychological barriers make paying debt very difficult.
+During her half-hour to forty-five-minute podcasts, she interviews people about their journeys and highlights their good and bad experiences.
+On Fridays, she also does a segment called #AskFarnoosh so that listeners can write in for her advice.